See our Tedx Salt Lake City 2019 Talk on R.E.A.D.

 Once we receive your paperwork, we review it and if everything is in order and you successfully pass the test, we will send you your membership card, R.E.A.D. dog tag, and letter saying you are registered with the R.E.A.D. program.
 It usually takes 1 to 2 weeks for you to receive this packet after we receive your paperwork.
 Once you are registered with R.E.A.D. you will have access to our online discussion group and electronic templates for the fun stuff you will see in the R.E.A.D. manual.

 Costs Involved To Become A R.E.A.D.
-Team
+Team:

 There are two, one-time fees involved in becoming registered with R.E.A.D.

-Training package fee of $79 plus shipping.
+- Training package fee of $79 plus shipping.
+This includes the R.E.A.D.
+Training Manual and training video.